jenkins-x/jx-git-operator/README.md

 The git repository you wish to boot needs to have the `.jx/git-operator/job.yaml` defined to specify the Kubernetes `Job` to perform the boot job.

+A `Job` needs to have an associated `ServiceAccount` and either a `ClusterRole` + `ClusterRoleBinding` or `Role` + `RoleBinding`.
+You can specify those additional resources in the `.jx/git-operator/resources/*.yaml` directory and the operator will `kubectl apply -f .jx/git-operator/resources` before creating the `Job`.

+You can disable this behavior by using `rbac.strict = true` when installing the operator.
+In this case an administrator will need to run: `kubectl apply -f .jx/git-operator/resources` in a git clone of the repository before setting up the Secret

 ### Create the Git URL Secret

 You need to create a `Secret` to map the git repository to the `jx-git-operator`.